wejn/tobes-ui/README.md

 Or, if you prefer, [screenshot of the CIE1976UCS locus](https://raw.githubusercontent.com/wejn/tobes-ui/master/pictures/oneshot-cie1976ucs.png) or [screenshot of the TM30 graph](https://raw.githubusercontent.com/wejn/tobes-ui/master/pictures/oneshot-tm30.png).

-The second invocation shows you replay of examples (no spectrometer needed!):
+The "replay" invocation shows you saved data from examples (no spectrometer needed!):

 ![screenshot of replay](https://raw.githubusercontent.com/wejn/tobes-ui/master/pictures/replay.png)